 During drilling and completions, independent third-party environmental air quality experts perform continuous air quality monitoring.
-The Colorado Department of Public Health and Environment (CDPHE) and the Energy & Carbon Management Commission (ECMC) approve our air monitoring program and receive monthly reports.
+The CDPHE and the ECMC approve our air monitoring program and receive monthly reports.
 You can find the monthly monitoring reports created by the third-party consultant on our webpage under Project Updates.
+As seen in the chart below, since 2020, we've collected over 11,500 samples and all are well below the CDPHE Health Guidance Values of 9 Parts Per Billion.